gihanb/takehome-assesment/README.md

 takehome-assesment % cd docker docker % ./devenv_setup.sh
 ```
 Once you run the script.
 It will run the docker compose and will deploy the application.

-Note -: If you are a first time runner and the question asked at the mid of the script you can go with either options.
-Since still there is no db volumes created.
+Note -: If you are a first time runner and the question asked at the mid of the script you can go with either option.
+Since still there are no db volumes created.
-But from second time you choose based on your requirement.
+But from the second time you choose based on your requirement.

 eg -: Let's say you have new rates.sql file to load.
-Then you have to remove the exsisting db volumes.
+Then you have to remove the existing db volumes.

 ```
  Do you need the old db volumes to be stay ?  y or n n
 ```

-That all for basic run...
+That's all for the basic run...

 Generally you are free to do any change related to code change or data related change.